CoScale/docs/_docs_plugins/log.md

 #### Regex
 The regex that will be used to match against each entry in the log file.
-{% include alert.html type="info" text="The regex will match against every log entry seperatly" %}
+{% include alert.html type="info" text="The regex will match against every log entry separately" %}

 #### Regex group name
 This field is required in case that the chosen data type is average, histogram, minimum or maximum.
 This is required to know which part of the matched regex we should use to calculate the average, histogram, minimum or maximum.